MatthewReid854/reliability/docs/Probability-Probability plots.rst

 Probability-Probability plots
 '''''''''''''''''''''''''''''

-This section contains two different styles of probability-probability plots.
-These are the fully parametric probability-probability plot (``reliability.Probability_plotting.PP_plot_parametric``) and the semi-parametric probability-probability plot (``reliability.Probability_plotting.PP_plot_semiparametric``).
+This section contains two different styles of probability-probability (PP) plots.
+These are the fully parametric probability-probability plot (`reliability.Probability_plotting.PP_plot_parametric`) and the semi-parametric probability-probability plot (`reliability.Probability_plotting.PP_plot_semiparametric`).
 These will be described separately below.
-A probability-probability (PP) plot is made by plotting the fraction failing (CDF) of one distribution vs the fraction failing (CDF) of another distribution.
-In the semiparametric form, when we only have the failure data and one hypothesised distribution, the CDF for the data can be obtained non-parametrically to generate an Empirical CDF.
+A PP plot is made by plotting the fraction failing (CDF) of one distribution vs the fraction failing (CDF) of another distribution.
+In the semiparametric form, when we only have the failure data and one hypothesised distribution, the CDF for the data can be obtained non-parametrically to generate an empirical CDF.

 Parametric Probability-Probability plot
 ---------------------------------------